Air quality reference and calibration laboratory

 Finnish Meteorological Institute acts as a National Reference Laboratory for Air Quality according to the Finnish legislation for ambient air protection and as a Designated Institute for the quantity of air quality.
 Laboratory produces high-quality calibration services.

-Air quality calibration laboratory consists of the national reference laboratory and the air quality standard laboratory.
+Air quality calibration laboratory is responsible for the operations of the national reference laboratory and the standard laboratory of air quality.
 It is an impartial calibration laboratory K043 accredited by the Finnish Accreditation Service FINAS (accreditation requirement SFS-EN ISO/IEC 17025:2017).
 Laboratory uses standardized calibration and analysis methods and it has a wide co-operation network that enables comprehensive interaction of sharing expertise and knowledge.

 Air Quality Calibration Services